flyingcircusio/backy/README.md

 as simple as possible, support disaster recovery even with basic system tools (not using backy) and be easy to monitor.

-Once configured, everything you should need to do is run this as a cron-job:
+Once configured, everything you should need to do is run two cronjobs
+regularly:

+    $ backy -b /srv/backup/mynode backup
-    $ backy -b /srv/backup/mynode auto
+    $ backy -b /srv/backup/mynode maintenance

 ### Backup sub-command

-XXX
+Check whether a backup is needed according to schedule.
+If it is, then create a new full backup and turn the last backup into a delta.

+If no backup is needed, just exit silently.

-### Clean sub-command
+### Maintenance sub-command

-XXX
+Perform necessary maintenance tasks according to backup configuration:

+* merge deltas (into other deltas or full backups)
+* delete old revisions

 ### Restore sub-command

-XXX
+Restore a given backup (most current by default) into the given location (or back to the source if nothing is specified).

 ### Scrub sub-command

-XXX
+Check consistency of specified revisions.

-### List sub-command
+### Status sub-command

-XXX
+Show backup inventory and provide summary information about backup health.

 ## Examples